sigstore/docs/content/en/rekor/sharding.md

 ## Identifier Definitions: EntryID, UUID, LogID, Log Index

-An **EntryID** is a 40 bytes long, specific artifact ID.
-It is made up of two parts; the TreeID and UUID.
+An **EntryID** is the unique identifier for an artifact in Rekor.
+It is made up of two parts, the TreeID and UUID:

   `EntryID = TreeID (8 byte hex) + UUID (32 byte hex)`

-The **TreeID** is a hex-encoded int64 (8 bytes) referring to the specific trillian tree (also known as log or shard) where the artifact can be found.
-Trillian uses a [Merkle tree](https://transparency.dev/verifiable-data-structures/) to implement the verifiable log.
+The **TreeID** refers to the specific trillian tree (also known as log or shard) where the artifact can be found.
+Rekor uses Trillian to implement each transparency log.

-The **UUID**, universally unique identifier is a hex-encoded 32-byte number referring to the artifact's merkle leaf hash from trillian.
-Artifact lookup by UUID occurs by finding the UUID within the tree specified by the TreeID.
-To access the data stored in Rekor, the entry UUID or LogIndex is needed.
+The **UUID** refers to the specific artifact within a specified tree.

-The **LogIndex** of an artifact identifies the index or order in which the artifact was entered into the transperancy log while the **LogID** of an artifact is the SHA256 hash of the DER-encoded public key generated at the time of the log entry.
-The LogID is a string and the LogIndex is a 64bit integer.
+The **LogIndex** of an artifact identifies the index or order in which the artifact was entered into a specific tree.